cybercongress/cybercongress/blog/drafts/ultimate-validator-guide/ultimate-validator-guide.md

 ## Cyberd fullnode launching

-1. Create folders for keys and data storing:
+1. Create folders for keys and data storing where you want:

 ``` bash
 mkdir cyberd